What Happens To Your Body When You Eat Onion

 Onions are not everyone's favorite root vegetable—hello, onion breath is a real concern!
 Aside from needing a breath mint (immediately) after you eat onion, there are a few other less than desirable consequences of eating the veggie.
 At the same time, onions can offer your body quite a few significant—and some surprising—health benefits that you don't want to miss out on.

-Below, we pinpoint just five possible things that could happen to your body when you eat onion, and then, don't miss The 7 Healthiest Foods to Eat Right Now.
+Below, we pinpoint just five possible things that could happen to your body when you eat onion, and then, don't miss The #1 Best Juice to Drink Every Day, Says Science.

 You may feel gassy.

 Those freshly chopped bits of onion add a little bite (and sweetness) to your tacos—as well as some healthy antioxidants—however, it may also cause you to become gassy after.
 Onions contain fructose, which is a naturally occurring sugar in many fruits and some vegetables.
 And when bacteria in the intestines break down fructose, it results in gas.

 Do you ever include baby candy onions or pearl onions with your tray of roasted veggies?
 You could gobble up several of these sweet, little bite-size onions if you wanted in just one sitting.
 However, the consequences may deter you.
 Aside from gas and gastrointestinal discomfort, you may experience the burn aka heartburn Also known as acid reflux, onions may cause the lower esophageal sphincter (LES)—which sits at the end of your esophagus and separates it from the stomach—to relax and not do its job.